 - Fear of failure

-Jennifer Cervi, LMSW, who works with young adults in collegiate recovery, says that in fact none of these fears are true or even a reflection of the life we were living with alcohol.
+Jennifer Cervi, LLMSW, who works with young adults in collegiate recovery, says that in fact none of these fears are true or even a reflection of the life we were living with booze.
 Often our perceptions are distorted.

 “When we enter into recovery, life is usually a complete disaster and we are not living a fun-filled life or even a functional life.
 If we were, we would not be reaching out for help,” she says.

-Ann Dowsett Johnson, Licensed social worker, and author of the book Drink: The Intimate Relationship Between Women and Alcohol says that, in her experience, the common fears people have about stopping drinking are often social.
+Licenced social worker, Ann Dowsett Johnson says that in her experience, the common fears people have about stopping drinking are often social.

 “People fear that they will never have fun again, that they will lose their friends, and be the quiet one in the corner holding the club soda, totally abandoned,” she says.